-The Connection Project’s peak construction and in-channel works usually take place from May to August each year.
+Of course, peak construction and in-channel works continues to take place from May to August each year.
 It’s the only time during the year when the channels are drained for maintenance.
-It’s a relatively short period of time compared to other irrigation districts in Victoria.
-Smaller scale works and metering are also undertaken throughout the year.

 Winter Works 2017